 Do the World Golf Championships excite you?March 26, 2019 The Scoop

-The World Golf Championships attract the best fields outside a major.
-And that is good enough for me.
+The World Golf Championships attract the best fields outside a major – and that is good enough for me, writes Alex Perry.

 If I’m staying up until the small hours – or, in the case of the HSBC Champions, climbing out of bed at silly-o’clock in the morning – to watch golf then I want to see the world’s finest going shot for shot down the stretch.